 - Upon your admission into the College of Law, you will no longer be eligible for certain types of undergraduate financial aid.

-- For students participating in the Florida Pre-Paid Program:
+- Students participating in the Florida Pre-Paid Program can:

-- You will be able to use your pre-paid dollars up to the 120 credit limit, depending on your pre-paid package
+- use pre-paid dollars up to the 120-credit limit, depending on the pre-paid package, and

-- Your pre-paid will be charged at the College of Law credit rate, not as undergrad credits
+- be charged at the College of Law credit rate.

 How will the College of Law classes be reflected in my undergraduate transcript?